corcorana/restingIAF/iaf_manu.md

 Taking the results of the single- and split-peak simulations together, it is tempting to conclude that the PAF estimator outperforms its CoG counterpart in the former scenario, while the opposite holds true in the latter.
 The CoG estimator tended to underestimate its estimand in the single-peak simulations, even under more favourable spectral conditions.
-Indeed, CoG underestimation actually increased as target components become narrower, which seems counterintuitive if narrower peaks are in fact less difficult to accurately resolve and parameterise.
+Indeed, CoG underestimation actually increased as target components become narrower, which seems counter intuitive if narrower peaks are in fact less difficult to accurately resolve and parameterise.
 This apparent underestimation discrepancy may however be an artifact, insofar as we have assumed that the CoG ought to coincide with the PAF.
 Although this would be entirely correct had we analysed the composite alpha signals alone (on account of the Gaussian nature of their structure), it does not follow that this assumption holds after they have been combined with random pink noise distributions.
 Pink noise itself contains a nonuniform distribution of alpha-band components, which our simulation procedure did not take into account.